 Update: As predicted in the article below, charitable donations took a big hit, post Tax Reform, with 61% less charitable tax deductions claimed.
-As a COVID financial relief measure, there is a new $300 donation deduction provision for those who claim the standard deduction (in addition to those who itemize).
+As a COVID financial relief measure, there is a new $300 donation deduction provision in 2020 (extended to 2021 and increased to $600 for “married filing jointly”) for those who claim the standard deduction (in addition to those who itemize).
+Additionally, individuals can deduct up to 100% of their AGI on charitable donations in 2020 and 2021.

 There’s currently a lot of discussion about the impact of the Republican tax plan, which now has been calculated to have a net result of higher taxes on everyone – minus the top 1% – in order to cut taxes for that income group and big corporations.
 I won’t get in to all of the implications and politics again (not much has changed since my prior analysis other than the addition of a premium increasing elimination of the ACA individual mandate).
 But, I do want to highlight something that could be dramatically impacted by the plan that is getting almost zero press: the impact on charitable donations.